Collins87mbathi/collins-mbathi.me/_posts/Implementing Stacks in JavaScript.md

 As can be seen, it only returns the most recent value added to the stack, the topmost value, but it does not remove it..

-4.**isEmpty** - In a scenario where we are removing a value from the stack, we use this method to check if the stack is empty and confirm if it is.
+4. **isEmpty** - In a scenario where we are removing a value from the stack, we use this method to check if the stack is empty and confirm if it is.
 So that the methods are not executed when the stack contains no values.

 ![empty](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/o1ig5lskbe1olxe4z9ip.PNG)
 It returns true when the stack is empty, as shown above.

-5.**print()** - This is a useful method that returns all of the values in the stack.
+5. **print()** - This is a useful method that returns all of the values in the stack.

 ```JavaScript